openlawteam/tribute-contracts/docs/adapters/Ragequit.md

 - DaoRegistry

-  - checks if the member is not in jail before allowing the ragequit.
   - checks if the message sender is actually a member or an advisor of the DAO.

 - FairShareHelper